knazran/monsters-among-us/content/in-control/event/ig-event.md

   - image: /img/advocate/together.jpg
 ---

 We love the Internet, but there can be downsides to it.
 Discover what they are and more during our IG Live sessions.
-Our first topic is on online dating!
+Our first topic is on online dating.
+Visit our Instagram <a href="https://instagram.com/monstersamongus_my?utm_medium=copy_link"> <u>here!</u> </a>